An earlier version of this post appeared in 2022. As families look to keep up with rising costs this year, we’re sharing it again!

 Now that I’m a mom, we have different financial goals.
 Emergency savings, a college fund, family trips, and hopefully creating a financially comfortable life for our daughter.
 And who knew one child could come with so many new expenses?!
 Between the diapers, clothes, car seats, and doctor’s bills, she quickly became her own category in our budget.
-My goal with budgeting for our family is to financially prepare us for the expected and the unexpected.
-Eventually, I hope to be able to teach my daughter how to do the same for her future.
+My budgeting goal for our family is to financially prepare us for the expected and the unexpected.
+Eventually, I want to teach my daughter how to do the same for her future.

 Starting to budget can feel overwhelming.
 There are so many directions to go, different systems, different accounts, and how do you know how much you’re actually spending on groceries?
 At the most basic level, I think of budgeting as understanding how much money is coming in and how it’s being spent.

 Thanks to the Internet, if you’re feeling overwhelmed about budgeting or finances there are some great Instagram accounts, podcasts, and apps that can help.
 These are some of the financial resources that I look to the most, I hope that you find something to learn from, too!